open223/docs.open223.info/_sources/reference/open223-resources.md

 The last dropdown contains a set of example queries against 223 models.
 Select a query from the dropdown to populate the query box.
 You can also edit the query box directly to express a SPARQL query.

-Click the black triangle in the query window to execute the query against the currently loaded model.
+Click the ▶️ in the query window to execute the query against the currently loaded model.

 ![](/_static/images/query-open223-query.png)